Carol McCain

-Carol Shepp McCain (born 1937 or 1938) is an American former political aide and event planner who served as the director of the White House Visitors Office from 1981 to 1987, during the Reagan administration.
-She was the first wife of United States Senator John McCain.
+Carol Shepp McCain (born February 19, 1938) is an American former political aide and event planner who served as the director of the White House Visitors Office from 1981 to 1987, during the Reagan administration.
+She was the first wife of United States senator John McCain.

 Early life and first marriage

-Carol Shepp was born in Pennsylvania in 1937 to Joseph Shepp (1908-1986), an insurance agent, and Mary Shepp (née Madrazo 1908-2000).
+Shepp was born in Pennsylvania in 1937, to Joseph Shepp (1908–1986), an insurance agent, and Mary Shepp (née Madrazo; 1908–2000).
 She grew up in Lansdowne, Pennsylvania, outside Philadelphia.
-She graduated from Lansdowne-Aldan High School in 1955, winning a scholarship award.
+Shepp graduated from Lansdowne-Aldan High School in 1955, winning a scholarship award.

 Shepp attended Centenary Junior College for Women in Hackettstown, New Jersey, beginning in 1956.
 She majored in English.